The following are tools and resources that will provide educators the opportunity to delve into using Artificial Intelligence in their work.

 Sign up here for Tech-Neill-Ogy, an excellent newsletter by Jefferey Neill focused on leveraging technology in college counseling with a focus on AI.

-Multi unit course on AI for Education.
+Discover this multi-unit course on AI for Education.
 Offers instruction that starts at the beginning and takes you into practical usage in educational settings.